Timing

 4.6 Q: To what extent are consulting services eligible for reimbursement through the Pilot Program?

-4.7 Q: Will the Pilot Program cover staff salaries and other labor expenses?
+4.7 Q: Does the Pilot Program cover staff salaries and other labor expenses?

-4.8 Q: Why won't the Pilot Program pay for staffing and cybersecurity training for staff and students?
+4.8 Q: Why doesn’t the Pilot Program pay for staffing and cybersecurity training for staff and students?

 A: The Pilot has a limited amount of funding available, and the Commission has focused on funding specific technologies rather than staff and training programs.
 That said, training costs are eligible in some scenarios.
 For example, training is eligible as part of the installation of equipment and services, if it is basic instruction on the use of the eligible equipment and services, directly associated with equipment and services installation, and part of the contract or agreement for the equipment and services.
 It must occur concurrently with or within a reasonable time after installation.